AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-tables/table-overview.md

 ![](../../../../images/eurd-web-drop-check-box-onto-table-cell.png)

 If a table cell includes only one control, you can right-click this control and use the **Fit Bounds to Container** command in the context menu.
-The same command is available in the toolbar's **Layout** tab.
 This command resizes the control so that it occupies all the available cell space (excluding borders).

 ![](../../../../images/eurd-web-fit-bounds-to-container.png)